By the Brandfire Team | Last updated: August 2026

 The honest answer is that it depends on your starting position, your sector, and your program design.
 But there are typical patterns worth knowing.

-Months 4–9: Behavioural shift begins.
-Active members start showing higher frequency and spend versus non-members.
-Retention differences become statistically visible.
+| Months 4-9 | Behavioural shift begins; active members show higher frequency and spend versus non-members | Retention differences become statistically visible |

-Months 10–18: ROI becomes measurable and reportable.
-Control group comparisons show clear incremental revenue.
-Payback period becomes calculable.
+| Months 10-18 | ROI becomes measurable and reportable | Control group comparisons show clear incremental revenue; payback period becomes calculable |

-Month 18+: Compounding returns.
-Active member cohorts grow.
-Referral and advocacy effects become visible.
-Promotional spend typically decreases as member engagement supports volume.
+| Month 18+ | Compounding returns; active member cohorts grow | Referral and advocacy effects become visible; promotional spend typically decreases |

 The fastest route to positive ROI is a focused pilot: launch with a defined segment, prove the mechanics, measure clean results, then scale.
 Brands that try to launch at full scale from day one typically spend more, measure less accurately, and take longer to reach positive ROI.
+Power NI's cinema-ticket reward programme, for example, ran as a tightly bounded pilot (250 ticket pairs, four weeks) rather than an open-ended commitment, which is exactly the kind of scoped test that produces clean, fast-to-read results before a larger rollout is greenlit.

 If you are planning a pilot model, it is worth understanding what a full-service program management approach looks like from the outset.
 Our rewards and fulfilment platform is designed to support both small-scale pilots and large-scale rollouts from the same infrastructure.